Did you all love this chapter as much as I did?

 Katie says on page 138, “the key for teaching is to bring the natural noticing children do as they people-watching in books to a very conscious level.”
 She tells us that we should “wonder together” about why a character’s facial expressions are drawn a certain way.
 We should ask ‘what does the author want us to know based on what the illustrator does in the pictures?’

 I bet you are starting to look at illustrations in a whole new way – are you starting to notice some of the techniques that we have pointed out?
 Many of these books use more than one of the techniques that I’ve pointed out.
 As you read to your own kiddos this week, see if you can pick out some of the techniques we are reading about and put a sticky note on the illustration. (for you to refer back to!)
 Leave a comment below with your reflections and a book if you can find one.
-If you are a blogger, do a quick blog post – it doesn’t have to be detailed Winking smile - it could win you $25 in free books from….
+If you are a blogger, do a quick blog post – it doesn’t have to be detailed - it could win you $25 in free books from….

 Here’s how you enter to win…